Sgcholdings/Sam/README.md

-## Use the env variable in the repo
+## set up virtual env

-## else:

- // make sure you have python 3.6 and below for pyaudio to install correctly in my case l have all so l select the one l want to use, so for windows l had to pass the path when creating virtual env
+- // make sure you have python 3.6 and below for pyaudio to install correctly in my case l have all so l select the one l want to use, so for windows l had to pass the path when   creating virtual env

-- virtualenv --python=c:\Python36\python.exe env36
+- virtualenv --python=c:\Python36\python.exe env36  //path for python 3.6 exe executable

 - env36\Scripts\activate